genomicsclass/book/pages/multiple_testing.md

 |Alternative True   | $$S$$  | $$m_1-S$$    | $$m_1$$    |
 |True   | $$R$$  |  $$m-R$$ | $$m$$  |

-To describe the entries in the table let's use as an example a dataset representing measurements from 10,000 genes, which means that the total number of tests that we are conducting is: $$m=10,000$$.
+To describe the entries in the table, let's use as an example a dataset representing measurements from 10,000 genes, which means that the total number of tests that we are conducting is: $$m=10,000$$.
 The number of genes for which the null hypothesis is true, which in most cases represent the "non-interesting" genes, is $$m_0$$, while the number of genes for which the null hypothesis is false is $$m_1$$.
-In general, we are interested in _detecting_ as many as the cases for which the null hypothesis is false (true positives), without incorrectly detecting cases for which the null hypothesis is true (false positives).
+For this we can also say that the _alternative hypothesis_ is true.
+In general, we are interested in _detecting_ as many as the cases for which the alternative hypothesis is true (true positives), without incorrectly detecting cases for which the null hypothesis is true (false positives).
 For most high-throughput experiments, we assume that $$m_0$$ is much greater than $$m_1$$.
-For example, we test 10,000 and 100 genes to be _interesting_.
-This implies $$m_1=100$$ and $$m_0=19,900$$.
+For example, we test 10,000 expecting 100 genes or less to be _interesting_.
+This would imply that $$m_1 \leq 100$$ and $$m_0 \geq 19,900$$.

 Throughout this chapter we refer to _features_ as the units being tested.
 In genomics, examples of features are genes, transcripts, binding sites, CpG sites, and SNPs.
 In the table, $$R$$ represents the total number of features that we call significant after applying our procedure, while $$m-R$$ is the total number of genes we don't call significant.
 The rest of the table contains important quantities that are unknown in practice.

 * $$V$$ represents the number of type I errors or false positives.
 Specifically, $$V$$ is the number of features for which the null hypothesis is true, that we call significant.
 * $$S$$ represents the number of true positives.
-Specifically, $$S$$ is the number of features for which the null hypothesis is false, that we call significant.
+Specifically, $$S$$ is the number of features for which the alternative is true, that we call significant.

 This implies that there are $$m_1-S$$ type II errors or _false negatives_ and $$m_0-V$$ true negatives.

 Keep in mind that if we only ran one test, a p-value is simply the probability that $$V=1$$ when $$m=m_0=1$$.
 Power is the probability of $$S=1$$ when $$m=m_1=1$$.
-In this very simple case, we wouldn't bother making tables.
-Below we will show how defining the terms in the table helps in practice the high-dimensional context.
+In this very simple case, we wouldn't bother making the table above, but now we show how defining the terms in the table helps in practice the high-dimensional context.

 #### Data example

 Let's compute these quantities with a data example.
 We will use a Monte Carlo simulation using our mice data to imitate a situation in which we perform tests for 10,000 different fad diets, none of them having an effect on weight.
 This implies that the null hypothesis is true for diets and thus $$m=m_0=10,000$$ and $$m_1=0$$.
 Let's run the tests with a sample size of $$N=12$$ and compute $$R$$.
 Our procedure will declare any diet achieving a p-value smaller than $$\alpha=0.05$$ as significant.